-Tents can be expensive, and I understand why you wouldn’t want to buy one that you might never use.
+Tents can be expensive, and I understand why you wouldn’t want to buy one that you might never use (but do consider this one).
 If you don’t have a tent, I can provide with one to use overnight, but please speak to me about that first.
 There’s a Contact Me form below that you can use.

 What if I own no camping kit?